Lightning-Flow-Scanner/lightning-flow-scanner-core/readme.md

 ### Flow naming conventions

-Readability of flow is very important.
-Agreeing on and following the same naming conventions will ease collaboration.
+Readability of a flow is very important.
+Setting a naming convention for the Flow Name will improve the findability/searchability and overall consistency.
+It is recommended to at least provide a domain and a short description of the actions undertaken in the flow, in example Service_OrderFulfillment.

 Default Value: `[A-Za-z0-9]+_[A-Za-z0-9]+`